Ireland Pensions Update

 Supervisory review process (SRP)

-The Authority advised that the SRP programme will commence in 2024, focusing on master trusts and large defined contribution and defined benefit schemes.
-The SRP will cover strategies, processes and reporting procedures established by trustees and the Authority will assess schemes’ systems of governance and how risks are monitored and managed.
+The Authority advised that the SRP programme will commence in 2024 focusing on master trusts and large defined contribution and defined benefit schemes.
+The SRP will cover strategies, processes and reporting procedures established by trustees and the Authority will assess the scheme’s system of governances and how risks are monitored and managed.

-Schemes selected for the SRP will be provided with information on the SRP process in advance.
-For those schemes selected for SRP in 2024, the Authority has formally notified the relevant trustee boards.
+Schemes selected or the SRP will be provided with information on the SRP process in advance and for those schemes selected for SRP in 2024, the Pensions Authority have formally notified the relevant trustee boards.

-Mercer can help trustees with the new regulatory supervision.
+Mercer can assist trustees in relation to the new regulatory supervision.
 Please contact us for further information.

 Legislation